CodeReclaimers/neat-python/docs/module_summaries.rst

       removed due to :py:mod:`stagnation`; species without generational overlap may be more similar in :term:`genomic distance` than the configured
       :ref:`compatibility_threshold <compatibility-threshold-label>` would otherwise allow.

-      :return: List of lists of species sizes.
+      :return: List of lists of species sizes, ordered by species :term:`id/key <key>`.
       :rtype: list(list(int))

     .. py:method:: get_species_fitness(null_value='')